sagemath/trac_to_gh/Issue 3957.md

 # Issue 3957: notebook -- major bug in opening notebooks and plots

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3957

 Original creator: was